 "This workshop should be experienced by every current and future teacher in our province!"

-Our fee for the full 3-hour workshop is $4000 plus applicable taxes.
+Our fee for a workshop is $4,000 plus tax.
+Our workshops normally run three hours, but can be tailored to fit your needs.
 Charging fees is necessary in order for us to accommodate subsidized or no-cost workshops for less resourced organizations.

 If you are part of a community organization, or your organization has a limited budget, let us know.
 We offer workshops on a sliding scale, or free of charge, for organizations with fewer resources.